Harold Hughes: 1964 gubernatorial election second term

 In his 1964 bid for reelection as governor, Hughes's opponent, Evan Hultman, called attention to Hughes's brief relapse into alcoholism in 1954.
 In a debate, Hultman charged that Hughes's failure to acknowledge the relapse publicly showed that Hughes lacked integrity.
 Hughes responded, "I am an alcoholic and will be until the day I die....
 But with God's help I'll never touch a drop of alcohol again.
 Now, can we talk about the issues of this campaign?"
 According to the Des Moines Register, "The reaction of the crowd was immediate and nearly unanimous."
 Later, the Register editorialized, "In our opinion, any man or woman who wins that battle and successfully puts the pieces of his or her life back together again deserves commendation, not censure."
 Hughes defeated Hultman in a landslide, winning all but two of the state's 99 counties.

 1966 Iowa gubernatorial election and third term

 In 1966, Hughes won the Democratic primary without opposition.
-He then defated William G. Murray in the general election by 99,741 votes.
+He then defeated William G. Murray in the general election by 99,741 votes.

 He resigned as governor on January 1, 1969, just two days before being sworn in as U.S. Senator.
 He was succeeded by Lieutenant Governor Robert D. Fulton.